1 - Access Cluster

 Constraints

-| Constraint | Related Annotation |
+| Constraints | Related annotations |

 |---|

-| Rules created in existing Security Group are not automatically deleted when changing Security Group | service.beta.kubernetes.io/scp-load-balancer-security-group-id service.beta.kubernetes.io/scp-load-balancer-security-group-name |
+| When changing the Security Group, rules created in the existing Security Group are not automatically deleted. | service.beta.kubernetes.io/scp-load-balancer-security-group-id service.beta.kubernetes.io/scp-load-balancer-security-group-name |

-| Cannot change Load Balancer service category (L4/L7) | service.beta.kubernetes.io/scp-load-balancer-layer-type |
+| Cannot change the service classification (L4/L7) of the Load Balancer. | service.beta.kubernetes.io/scp-load-balancer-layer-type |

-| Cannot use L4 and L7 together in the same k8s Service | service.beta.kubernetes.io/scp-load-balancer-layer-type |
+| L4 and L7 cannot be used together within the same k8s Service. | service.beta.kubernetes.io/scp-load-balancer-layer-type |

 | Cannot change Load Balancer subnet | service.beta.kubernetes.io/scp-load-balancer-subnet-id |

-| Cannot change Load Balancer Service IP | service.beta.kubernetes.io/scp-load-balancer-service-ip |
+| Cannot change the Load Balancer’s Service IP | service.beta.kubernetes.io/scp-load-balancer-service-ip |

-| LB Listener idle-timeout cannot be changed from used to not used | service.beta.kubernetes.io/scp-load-balancer-idle-timeout |
+| The LB Listener idle-timeout cannot be changed from enabled to disabled after it has been used. | service.beta.kubernetes.io/scp-load-balancer-idle-timeout |

-| LB Listener session-duration-time cannot be changed from used to not used | service.beta.kubernetes.io/scp-load-balancer-session-duration-time |
+| The LB Listener session-duration-time cannot be changed from used to unused after it has been used. | service.beta.kubernetes.io/scp-load-balancer-session-duration-time |

-| LB Listener response-timeout cannot be changed from used to not used | service.beta.kubernetes.io/scp-load-balancer-response-timeout |
+| The LB Listener response-timeout cannot be changed from enabled to disabled after it has been used. | service.beta.kubernetes.io/scp-load-balancer-response-timeout |

-| LB Listener idle-timeout cannot be set simultaneously with session-duration-time or response-timeout | service.beta.kubernetes.io/scp-load-balancer-idle-timeout service.beta.kubernetes.io/scp-load-balancer-session-duration-time service.beta.kubernetes.io/scp-load-balancer-response-timeout |
+| LB Listener idle-timeout cannot be set simultaneously with session-duration-time or response-timeout. | service.beta.kubernetes.io/scp-load-balancer-idle-timeout service.beta.kubernetes.io/scp-load-balancer-session-duration-time service.beta.kubernetes.io/scp-load-balancer-response-timeout |

-| Cannot use TCP and UDP together with the same port number in the same k8s Service | - |
+| Cannot use TCP and UDP together on the same port number within the same k8s Service. | - |

 - URL redirection is not supported